-Trade and other debtors are basic financial instruments and are debt instruments measured at amortised cost as detailed in note 14.
+Trade and other debtors are basic financial instruments and are debt instruments measured at amortised cost.
 Prepayments are not financial instruments.
 Amounts due from the charity's wholly owned subsidiary are held at face value less any impairment.

 Cash at bank